Updated: May 3

 About Woodbine Beach

 Woodbine’s bay is wide open, which makes it a perfect spot to see the yellow circle pop above the water.
 It is located at 1675 Lake Shore Boulevard East, and I recommend accessing it from Northern Dancer Blvd, where there are traffic lights and a Tim Hortons.
-You can park for free east of the café.
+You can park east of the café.

 Until March 31, dogs were legally free-roaming on Woodbine Beach.
 Dog owners now have to keep their pooch on leash until they reach the fenced-in dog section of the beach, a 15-minute walk further east.